thma/LtuPatternFactory/README.md

 > cci "hello world"
 Const (Sum {getSum = 11})
 ```
-For each character we just emit a `Const 1` which are elements of the `Sum Integer` monoid.
+For each character we just emit a `Const 1` which are elements of type `Const (Sum Integer)`.
-This allows automatic summation over all collected elements.
+As `(Sum Integer)` is the monoid of Integers under addition, this design allows automatic summation over all collected `Const` values.

 The next step of counting newlines looks similar:
 ```haskell